anvil-rs/anvil/DESIGN.md

 - The composable API branch contains a more user-friendly and refined API in comaprison to the design-pivot branch.
 - This branch is the most up to date with the current work.
+- TODO on this is documentation and cleanups.

 ## Additional Ideas